5 Uses of Powdered Herbs and How to Make Them

 • Harder to clean

-• Fairly easy to process
+• Easy to process

-• Allows you to make a coarse or fine powder
+• Allows for coarse or fine powder

 Blender or Food Processor

-• Hard to control the consistency of the powder
+• Hard to control the consistency

-• Typically create a fine powder
+• Typically creates a fine powder

 • Easy to break up hard plant material